-Due to proposed growth, the City is collecting information about the impacts of having one or more major projects in Prince Rupert.
+From 2014 – 2017, there was significant hypereconomic activity proposed for the Prince Rupert region, namely related to several large-scale LNG proponents seeking to develop in our area.
+Due to proposed growth, the City collected information about the impacts of having one or more major projects in Prince Rupert.
 Other communities who have hosted major projects have felt impacts to population, housing, infrastructure, services, as well as their social fabric.
-After looking at those communities, and potential impacts to our own, the City is now setting in motion plans to accommodate major projects—to take advantage of the opportunities afforded by growth, mitigate the potential negative impacts, and ensure that the community has a say in shaping our collective future.
+After looking at those communities, and potential impacts to our own, the City set in motion plans to accommodate major projects—to take advantage of the opportunities afforded by growth, mitigate the potential negative impacts, and ensure that the community will have say in shaping our collective future.

 To prepare for growth, City Council and Staff have taken several steps: